 Each year, the Lewis Center Award Program identifies companies that we believe have achieved exceptional marketing success in their local community and business category.
 These are local companies that enhance the positive image of small business through service to their customers and our community.
 These exceptional companies help make the Lewis Center area a great place to live, work and play.

 Various sources of information were gathered and analyzed to choose the winners in each category.
 The 2019 Lewis Center Award Program focuses on quality, not quantity.
 Winners are determined based on the information gathered both internally by the Lewis Center Award Program and data provided by third parties.

 [Caption: Pictured in his basement office is his first ‘real’ computer, an IBM PCjr, purchased in 1985.
-It was a major upgrade from the TI-99/4A (pictured in background header purchased in 1981).
-Check out the PCjr's 5.25" floppy drive (360K storage), 16 colors max monitor, dot matrix printer, and 300 baud modem.
+It was a major upgrade from the TI-99/4A (pictured in background header above which was purchased in 1981).
+Check out the PCjr's 5.25" floppy drive (360K storage), 16 colors max monitor, dot matrix printer, joy stick to the left of computer, and a blazing 300 baud modem.
 A 300 baud modem would transfer 1mb in approximately 7 hours.]

 International Entrepreneurs Network: Bruce Kullberg was the founding Systems Operator (Sysop) of the International Entrepreneurs Network on CompuServe Information Services.
 IEN was the largest business-related online community during that time consisting of entrepreneurs and business professionals with memberships exceeding over 50,000 members worldwide.
 IEN was a service offered by The Entrepreneurship Institute, and was online for five years.